mszeles/the-humanity-project/README.md

-# The Humanity Project AKA The Big Humanisch Intelligence Simulation
+# The Humanity Project AKA The Big Humanisch Intelligence Simulation - 48 hours after the <s>Creation</s>Big Bang

 ## Rules of contribution
 Miki: We needs some rules, but I would like to keep it short.